Nedžat Šabani: Managerial career

-He started coaching FK Sloga Jugomagnat in March 2002 after the departure of the main coach Gjore Jovanovski whose Šabani was working with as assistant manager.
+He started coaching Sloga Jugomagnat in March 2002 after the departure of the main coach Gjore Jovanovski whose Šabani was working with as assistant manager.
 Once Jovanovski left to Turkey to coach Sansunspor, the Renova direction board decided to give a chance to Šabani to demonstrate his skills as main coach.
 He would resign in late October that year.

-Šabani later coached FK Renova from July 2008 till November 2010.
+Šabani later coached Renova from July 2008 till November 2010.
 What he became best known was by taking the relatively unknown village club to win the 2009–10 Macedonian First Football League.

 In October 2011 Šabani was appointed as the main coach of KF Shkëndija.